geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 7. Once the installation is complete, on the **Completed the Microsoft Online Services Sign-in Assistant Setup Wizard** page, select **Finish**.

-8. Close this Download Center tab in Internet Explorer.
+8. Close this **Download Center** tab in Internet Explorer.

 9. You must now open **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.
 In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

-10. In **Windows PowerShell**, at the command prompt type the following command and then press Enter:<br/>
+10. Maximize your PowerShell window.
+In **Windows PowerShell**, at the command prompt type the following command and then press Enter:<br/>

 	‎**Install-Module MSOnline**